 Let’s look at some specific reasons for feeling disconnected from your family:

-If your family members abused you in any way, you’re likely to feel disconnected from them.
+If your family members abuse you in any way, you’re likely to feel disconnected from them.
 We’re not only wired to seek mutually beneficial relationships but also harmless relationships.
 Disconnecting from a toxic relationship is a defense the mind uses to prevent further harm.

 While you can tell when abuse is happening, neglect is more subtle.
 A parent may not be abusive, but they may be, intentionally or unintentionally, neglectful.